-Certain home maintenance tasks should be completed each season to prevent structural damage, save energy, and keep all your home’s systems running properly.
-What maintenance tasks are most important for the Northwest in spring and summer?
-Here are the major issues you should be aware of and critical tasks you should complete.
-For a comprehensive list of tasks by season, refer to the to-do lists to the right of this article.
+Certain home maintenance tasks should be completed each spring to prevent structural damage, save energy, and keep all your home’s systems running properly.
+Here are the major issues you should be aware of for homes in the Pacific Northwest:

 - Follow up on moss treatments for your roof.
 Assuming you applied anti-moss treatments in the fall, spring is a good time to touch up the job, says Jim Katen of Benchmark Inspection Services in Gaston, Ore.
 Remove any remaining moss with a garden hose and a whisk broom.
 Whatever you do, don’t use a pressure washer, Katen says; it’s much too powerful and can damage the shingles and force water underneath them, where moisture can rot sheathing and roof joists.

 - Tackle vegetation while it’s still small.
 Spring is the best time to trim back shrubs and bushes that are close to the house.
 For trees, only do light pruning at this time of year, trimming back selectively at the branch tips (you’ll want to remove large branches and do major pruning only in the fall).
 Be sure to keep vines off the house.
 “If you like wisteria, give it a trellis,” Katen says.
 Some vines may be attractive, but they can do costly damage to the exterior surface of your house by holding in moisture that causes rot, introducing insects, or even rooting into the mortar between bricks.

 - Inspect the roof.
 Now is a good time to look for shingles that are missing, brittle, curled, or damaged.
 For safety, wait for dependably dry weather before walking on a roofing surface, or stand on the ground and examine the roof through binoculars.
 If minor repairs are necessary, expect to pay a roofing contractor $100–$350.